mathewgomas-alfred/mathewgomas.io/reference_manual/clones_array.rst

 \+ Elements
     The amount of elements that should be generated using a positive of the offset.
 X offset
     The X offset in pixels.
-Use this in combination with Y offset to position a clone using Carthesian coordinates.
+Use this in combination with Y offset to position a clone using Cartesian coordinates.
 Y offset
     The Y offset in pixels.
-Use this in combination with X offset to position a clone using Carthesian coordinates.
+Use this in combination with X offset to position a clone using Cartesian coordinates.
 Distance
     The line-distance of the original origin to the clones origin.
 Use this in combination with angle to position a clone using a polar coordinate system.
 Angle